Ethereum DApp Tutorial

 Test Benefits

-- Validates contract functionality
+• Validates contract functionality.

-- Ensures adoption logic works correctly
+• Ensures the adoption logic works correctly.

-- Verifies data retrieval functions
+• Verifies data retrieval functions.

-- Provides confidence before deployment
+• Provides confidence before deployment.

-Testing Best Practices:
+Testing Best Practices

-- Test all public functions
+• Test all public functions.

-- Validate edge cases
+• Validate edge cases.

-- Check require() conditions
+• Check require() conditions.

 User Interface Development